 All entering students are encouraged to participate in this program to assist with a successful start to their law school career.
 The program is taught by Professor Natalie Rodriguez, Assistant Dean for Academic Success.

 Bison Boot Camp is available to admitted students only.
-Admitted students are welcome to register for Bison Boot Camp via the MySWLAW Entering Student Portal.
+Admitted students are welcome to register for Bison Boot Camp via their Welcome to Southwestern CANVAS course page.